lsst-dm/dm_dev_guide/docs/py_docs.rst

        """
        return a + b

-For functions and methods, the summary should be written in the imperative voice (i.e., as a command that the API consumer is giving).
+For functions and methods, write in the imperative voice.
+That is, the summary is treated a command that the API consumer can give.
+Some examples:

+- ``Get metadata for all tasks.``
+- ``Make a `lsst.pex.config.ConfigurableField` for this task.``
+- ``Create a `Measurement` instance from a parsed YAML or JSON document.``

 .. _py-docstring-deprecation: